- SCU Home Page

 Living At Home

 No matter where they live, every student is part of the Santa Clara community.
-Just like students who live on campus, those freshmen who choose to live at home are members of a Residential Learning Community (RLC).
+Just like students who live on campus, those first-year students who choose to live at home are members of a Residential Learning Community (RLC).

 Residential Learning Communities